Cloud-Lunch-and-Learn/Cloud-Workshops/README.md

 # Cloud-Workshops

-The Cloud Workshops is a community initiative that provides the community a way to practice the concepts learned related to Cloud.
+The Cloud Workshops is a community initiative that provides the community a way to practice the concepts learned related to Cloud by performing workshops with use cases and build end to end solutions.

 ## Topics
 The topics include Cloud Native Development, Artificial Intelligence, Machine Learning, Blockchain, IoT, Data, Security, and more.